xperrylinn/cellular-automata-molecular-dynamics/include/README.md

 PATH ROOT_DIR/include
     Files:
-    - README: this file with a general description of the src subdirectory
+    - README: this file with a general description of the include subdirectory
     - cellular_automaton_input.h: API for the CellularAutomaton object.